omeileo/MemeMe-1.5/README.md

 # MemeMe-1.0
-App that allows user create a meme from a captured image or gallery photo and then share it.
+App that allows user create a meme from a captured image using a custom camera or chose a gallery photo and then share it.